nonlocalmodels/NLMech/docs/paper.md

 We are interested in extending/improving the library with

-- implementation of new material models
+- implementation of new material models,
-- higher order time discretization schemes
+- higher order time discretization schemes,
-- local-nonlocal coupling methods
+- local-nonlocal coupling methods, and
 - further optimization of nonlocal computation.

 If you are interested in contributing, please read our contribution [guide lines](https://github.com/nonlocalmodels/NLMech#contributing) and our [code of conduct](https://github.com/nonlocalmodels/NLMech/blob/master/CODE_OF_CONDUCT.md) before contributing.